w3f/polkadot-wiki/docs/general/dashboards/staking-dashboard.md

   [unbonding period](../chain-state-values.md).
 Once the unbonding period has passed, you can unlock the locked funds (button with a lock icon) that will be available as a free balance.

-!!!info "Fast unstake"
-    If your account did not receive rewards in the past 28 eras, you will be eligible for fast unstake.
-The dashboard will automatically check this for you and prompt a banner.

 - **Section C: The Nominator Panel** shows the current status of the nominator, currently set to "Nominating and Earning Rewards", and next to it, the `Unstake` button allows you to unstake the